TACC/life_sciences_ml_at_tacc/docs/section4/building_containers.rst

 ~~~~~~~~~~~~~~~~~~~

 We can install updates, install new software, or download code to our image by
 running commands with the RUN instruction.
-In our case, our only dependency
+In our case, our dependencies are already
-was Python3.
-So, we will use a few RUN instructions to
+in the base image, so we will use a few RUN instructions to just
-install them.
+update the base OS.
 Keep in mind that the the ``docker build`` process cannot handle
-interactive prompts, so we use the ``-y`` flag with ``yum`` and ``pip3``.
+interactive prompts, so we use the ``-y`` flag with ``apt``.

 .. code-block:: dockerfile

-   RUN apt-get update
+   RUN apt update
-   RUN apt-get upgrade -y
+   RUN apt upgrade -y
-   RUN apt-get install -y python3
-   RUN apt-get install -y python3-pip

 Each RUN instruction creates an intermediate image (called a 'layer').
 Too many
 layers makes the Docker image less performant, and makes building less